-Rory belts out powerful confident vocals over the driving rhythm of her seasoned percussive guitar.
-While Tony weaves melodic, tuneful, and twangy tapestries on his telecaster, Dave adds dynamic snap behind the kit.
+Rory belts out powerful, confident vocals over the driving rhythm of her percussive guitar.
+While Tony weaves melodic, tuneful, and twang-filled tapestries on his telecaster, Dave adds dynamic snap behind the kit.
 The quartet is rounded out by Jerry Rinard with his in-the-pocket bass groove and complimentary backing vocals.
-The group plays with a spontaneous maturity while Rory keeps listeners wondering what turn her melodies will take next.
+The group plays with spontaneous maturity as Rory keeps listeners wondering what turn her melodies will take next.
 Northern Magnolia’s growing audience is drawn to the band’s exploration of musical territory staked out by Whiskeytown, Neko Case and Heartless Bastards.